Congratulations! During these first two weeks, your body is preparing for possible conception.

 You would want to begin prenatal vitamins and remove things such as:

 If you are taking prescription drugs you need to check with your health care provider to see if these are safe to use during pregnancy.
-For more information on nutrition during your pregnancy, please see our information on on pre conception nutrition.
+For more information on nutrition during your pregnancy, please see our information on pre-conception nutrition.

 Pregnancy Week 1 & 2: Tips for making your pregnancy better